The nightclub where River Phoenix died

 Joaquin, who was understandably shocked and upset, called 911 and sobbed down the phone, begging them to get there quickly.

-When news of the incident reached Phoenix's friends inside the club, they started to pile out onto the sidewalk.
-By that point, the paramedics had already arrived and were attempting to restart the actor's heart.
+When news of the incident reached Phoenix's friends inside the club, they began to pile out onto the sidewalk.
+By that point, the paramedics had arrived and were attempting to save the actor, who was unresponsive and turning blue.

-When all attempts to resuscitate him on the sidewalk failed, the paramedics put him into the ambulance and raced to Cedars-Sinai Medical Center on Beverly Boulevard.
+When CPR failed, the paramedics put him in the ambulance and raced to Cedars-Sinai Medical Center on Beverly Boulevard.

-Sadly, the doctors at Cedars-Sinair were unable to save the actor's life.
+Despite their best efforts, the doctors at Cedars-Sinair were unable to save his life.

 Map